FITLOSS/GoCalSymbol/README.md

 ```
 ### Running GoCalSymbol

-First you need to import GoCalSymbol package for using GoCalSymbol, one simplest example likes the follow `example.go`:
+First you need to import GoCalSymbol package for using GoCalSymbol, one simplest example likes the follow :

 ```go
 package main